AhmadBShaik/website/README.md

 `yarn extract`
-extract data from instagram and store it in result.json
+extract data from target and store it in result.json

 ## Exports